 iii) Are tankless water heaters economical?

-The U.S. Department of Energy reports that a tankless water heater is at least 24% to 34% more energy-efficient than storage tank type water heaters—assuming that you use about 41 gallons on a daily basis.
-However, even if you double that amount in a day, they are still about 8% to 14% more efficient.
+According to the US Department of Energy, a tankless water heater is at least 24% to 34% more energy efficient than storage tank type water heaters—assuming you consume around 41 gallons per day.
+Even if you double the quantity in a day, they are still around 8% to 14% more efficient.

 iv) Is it worth it to switch to a tankless water heater?